migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-week deliverables**
-Will work on integrating Anthropopic models into Harmony1Bot, including Claude Opus and Claude Sonnet, with vision functionality.
-Will also check if it's possible to migrate our current bard implementation to Gemeni and study video generation on OpenAI.
+Integrating Anthropopic models into Harmony1Bot, including Claude Opus and Claude Sonnet, with vision functionality.
+Migrate our current bard implementation to Gemini and study video generation on OpenAI.

 ---